 - Well constructed sentence or sentences (clarity)

-Here are some examples from ITW papers:
+Here are two examples from ITW papers:

 From Social Networking to Productive Classroom Work: Special Technology for Special Children